liad12700/Password-Linux/README.md

 # password
-To strat the porgram run password.sh you can try run the other codes and see text in his hashed form or encrypt form.
+To strat the porgram run password.sh you can try run the other codes and see text in his hashed form or encrypt form. you must to download the data.db file to run the porgram